 As mentioned above, yeast grows out of control on dogs that have an immune system that is lowered.
 Simply by boosting the immune system you can equip your dog to battle a yeast infection internally.

-Wild Alaskan Salmon Oil is a fantastic supplement that has an abundant supply of pure, natural, Omega oils that have proven abilities in boosting the immune system in dogs.
+Wild Alaskan salmon oil is a supplement that has an abundant supply of pure, natural, omega-3 and omega- oils that have proven abilities in boosting the immune system in dogs.

 Most dogs will benefit from a supplement that contain digestive enzymes to aid in the proper balance of nutrients and enzymes in their body.
 The process of cooking commercial dog food typically destroys the delicate digestive enzymes and nutrients required to keep your dog's skin healthy and the immune system strong.